publiccodenet/about/activities/staff-management/contracts.md

 The process is as follows:

 * The operations coordinator sends a reminder to the executive team about an upcoming renewal 6 weeks in advance
-* Coordinators have the talk with the Chief Executive
+* Coordinators have the talk with the chief executive
-* Codebase Stewards have the talk with their Coordinators
+* Codebase stewards have the talk with their coordinators
 * Outcome is reported to the operations coordinator

 ## Service agreements and contractors